 - By using the approximately 9,000 first-generation centrifuges operating at its Natanz Fuel Enrichment Plant, Iran could theoretically produce enough weapon-grade uranium to fuel a single nuclear warhead in about 1.7 months.

 - Iran's more advanced IR-2m centrifuges, about 1,000 of which are installed at Natanz, would allow Iran to produce weapon-grade uranium more quickly.

-- Iran's stockpile of low-enriched uranium is now sufficient, after further enrichment, to fuel approximately seven nuclear warheads.
+- Iran's stockpile of low-enriched uranium is now sufficient, after further enrichment, to fuel approximately eight nuclear warheads.

 - Because Russia has a ten-year contract to fuel Iran’s only power reactor at Bushehr, Iran has no present need for enriched uranium to generate civilian nuclear energy.

 - Before using uranium in a warhead, it must be enriched to weapon-grade (90 percent or more U-235) and processed into a metallic shape sufficient to explode in a chain reaction.
-Iran is producing low enriched uranium gas (about 3.5 percent U-235) and higher enriched uranium gas (about 20 percent U-235).
+Iran is producing low enriched uranium gas (about 3.5 percent U-235) but Iran has suspended the production of higher enriched uranium gas (about 20 percent U-235).

 Bomb potential of Iran's low-enriched uranium